 Then I will teach transgressors your ways, and

-When you see what God’s grace can do in your own life, you will be motivated to share this with others.
+When you see what God’s grace can do in your own life, you are motivated to share this with others.

 O Lord, open my lips, and